HIP-1195: Hiero hooks and an application to allowances

 }

-supports both sender and receiver transfer allowance hooks, since the transaction may
+Note that NftTransfer supports both sender and receiver transfer allowance hooks, since the transaction may

-need to use the receiver hook to satisfy a receiver_sig_required=true
+need to use the receiver hook to satisfy a receiver_sig_required=true setting.

-The transfer allowance ABI
+The account allowance ABI

 The account allowance EVM hook ABI is as follows,